-The Act will remove the unfair barriers faced by Victorians who previously committed an offence but have since demonstrated their ability to rehabilitate.
+The Act removes the unfair barriers faced by Victorians who commit an offence but then rehabilitate.

-For some kinds of convictions, if a person does not reoffend again for a period of time, disclosure will be protected.
-When this happens, the conviction is described as being ‘spent’.
+For some types of convictions, if you do not reoffend again for a specific period, you no longer have to share the conviction, even on most police checks.
+When this happens, the conviction is known as ‘spent’.

-- spent convictions will not show up on a police record check (unless an exemption applies)
+- spent convictions do not show up on a police check (unless an exemption applies)

-- a person cannot be asked to disclose information about their spent conviction, except in a small number of circumstances where another law permits the question
+- no one can ask you to disclose information about your spent conviction (except in a small number of circumstances where another law permits the question)

-- a person does not have to disclose they have a criminal record if their only convictions are spent, except in circumstances where another law says that the spent convictions scheme does not apply.
+- you do not have to disclose that you have a criminal record if you only have spent convictions (except in circumstances where another law says that the Act does not apply).

 There are penalties for unlawful collection or disclosure of a spent conviction.